Last update: 07.04.2021

-- information about your computer (e.g. your IP address and browser type);
+- information about your computer or your mobile device (e.g. your IP address and browser type);

-- information about how you use our website (e.g. which pages you have viewed, the time you viewed them and what you clicked on); and
+- information about how you use our Services (e.g. which pages you have viewed, the time you viewed them and what you clicked on); and

 - information about your mobile device (such as your geographical location).